tiago-sada/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) For each iterates through an array, and can make changes in the original array.
+Map also iterates the given array, but returns a new one.

 2. Explain the difference between a callback and a higher order function.
+A callback is passed into a higher order function

 3. What is closure?
+Closure is when a function access something in its parent function scope

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. global binding: refers to the window implicit binding: when there is a preceding dot new binding: refers to the new object created in a constructor explicit binding: when we explicitly define it to override another binding

 5. Why do we need super() in an extended class?
+To inherit its properties

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.